frmscoe/blocklist-processing-engine/readme.md

-This is a sample kafka endpoint Consumer.
-It will start a client listening to the configured Kafka endpoint, then output all messages to the console.
+This is a Blocklist Processing Engine.
+It will start a client listening to the configured Kafka endpoint, then check the MSISDN for all the different transactions on a Redis Blocklist, and then output the result to Tremor (block or no-block).

 To get going:
 Run "npm i"